spcourse/shakespeare/optimize-unique-words/contents.md

         """, number=1000)
         print(time)

     This will run the function a 1000 times and print the total running time.
-The precise numbers will depend a lot on the machine you are running your code on.
-But on my machine, the running time before optimization is around 2 seconds and after optimization it is around 0.03 seconds. **So it runs two orders of magnitudes faster, by using sets.**
+The precise running time will depend on the machine you are running your code on.
+But on my machine, the running time before optimization is around 2 seconds and after optimization it is around 0.03 seconds. **So it runs two orders of magnitudes faster, just by using sets.**